GitLeeRepo/PythonNotes/PythonNotes.md

 * **attributes** - two major types: 1) callable attributes (methods) 2) data attributes, which are often just referred to as attributes
 * **base class** - the class which is another class **inherited from**
 * **class** - a custom data type that defines both data and methods
 * **class variable** - static variables accessible to all instances of a class.
-The use of the word 'static' here is not the same as in C++ classes where it is tied to an uninstantiated class, but not accessible from an instance.
+The use of the word 'static' here is not the same as in C++ classes where it is tied to an un-instantiated class, but not accessible from an instance.
 In Python, it just means the variable is declared in the class outside of any methods.
 If it is set to a default value all instances will see that same default value, but if any instance changes it, only that instance will reflect the change.
 * **composition** - refer to **aggregation**
 * **derived class** - a class which **inherits** from another class
 * **encapsulation** - containing the functionality and data within an object